Love's Made a Fool of You: Bobby Fuller Four version

-The Bobby Fuller Four released a version of the song in 1966, and it became one of the group's most famous songs.
+The Bobby Fuller Four released a version of the song in 1966, and it became one of the group's most successful recordings.
 It was another Crickets cover, to follow their smash-hit "I Fought the Law".
 It broke the Top 30, and was also performed live on Hollywood A Go-Go.
 This recording features Dalton Powell on drums, taking over from longtime drummer, DeWayne Quirico.